Symbitic/timeline-of-terror/pages/about/index.md

 Although I may one day transfer day-to-day ownership of this project to another individual/organization, I maintain it myself for the time being.
 I will not be able to continue to do so without donations.
 If you've found this material useful and with so support us, please consider donating.

-I have not yet finished setting up a system to allow for easy donations to be made.
-When it is finished, we ask that anyone who can please use it, even if it is no more than a few cents.
+Please consider donating just a few dollars (or even a few cents) at <https://buymeacoff.ee/qh0rXkiCd>.
 This site is and will always remain free, but donations help maintain and improve our work.

 Also, if you are a developer, please star our project on [GitHub][3].
 Doing so will increase our visibility within the software development community, and allow us access to talented developers willing to help out.